Booking Terms and Conditions

 - Discover Scotland reserves the right to refuse accommodation either on its own account or on behalf of the owner.
 In no circumstances may the number of people occupying the property exceed the number stated in the brochure neither may the property be used for a party of any sort, unless agreed in advance and in writing.
 The owner reserves the right to refuse entry or terminate the hire without notice if this condition is not observed.
 The owner may refuse to hand over the property to any person who, in the owners’ opinion, is not suitable to take charge of the property.
 If refusal of entry or termination of the booking occurs there will be no refund of any part of the payment made for the holiday and if any damages have occurred there will be no restriction on the owner seeking due reimbursement of reasonable costs.
 In all such cases, all liability of Discover Scotland and owner shall cease declaring that in no event shall Discover Scotland accept any responsibility or liability for such refusal, termination or otherwise or any loss or damage arising there from.

-- The period of hire shall be from 4pm on the day of arrival and the property must be vacated by 10 am on the day of departure, unless otherwise stated or agreed in writing.
-If the holiday-maker is unable to arrive at the property by midday on the day following the holiday start date the holiday-maker must advise Discover Scotland of the intended late arrival.
-Failure to arrive by midday on the day following the holiday start date and failure in those circumstances to advise Discover Scotland constitutes cancellation by the holiday-maker.
+- The period of hire shall be from 5pm on the day of arrival and the property must be vacated by 9.15am on the day of departure, unless otherwise stated or agreed in writing.
+If the Holiday Maker is unable to arrive at the property by midday on the day following the holiday start date the Holiday Maker must advise Discover Scotland of the intended late arrival.
+Failure to arrive by midday on the day following the holiday start date and failure in those circumstances to advise Discover Scotland constitutes cancellation by the Holiday Maker.

-- The holiday-maker shall at all times use the utility services of the property in a fair and reasonable manor and to ensure that wastage does not occur to avoid excess consumption over and above the normal usage in a typical family home.
-If excess consumption of utilities including Solid Fuel, Telephone or Broadband does occur then the owner reserves the right to charge the holiday-maker for any excess consumption.
+- The Holiday Maker shall at all times use the utility services including internet/broadband facilities of the property in a fair and reasonable manor and to ensure that wastage or over usage does not occur to avoid excess consumption over and above the normal usage in a typical family home.
+If excess consumption of utilities including Solid Fuel, Telephone or Broadband does occur then the owner reserves the right to charge the Holiday Maker for any excess consumption.

 - Acts of war, terrorism or criminal action.